judyd995/judydarwish/README.md

 This page highlights the practical rooms I completed on TryHackMe as part of my cybersecurity training.
 During my internship at a private cyber security training company, I was required to complete specific hands‑on labs on TryHackMe.
-I am continuing to study regularly and progressing through more offensive and SOC‑related rooms.
+I am continuing to study regularly and progressing through more Pre-security and Jr Penetration Tester paths.

 ---